 "Transformers Animated" Season One is "Teen Titans" for the Giant Robot Set

-of Autobots, with Optimus Prime taking the leadership role as the Hero, the silent and deadly ninja-bot Prowl taking the Lancer position, the massive Bulkhead acting as a quintessential Big Guy, and the diminutive Bumblebee being the Smart Guy.
+The core group of Transformers Animated is the Five Man Band of Autobots, with Optimus Prime taking the leadership role as the Hero, the silent and deadly ninja-bot Prowl taking the Lancer position, the massive Bulkhead acting as a quintessential Big Guy, and the diminutive Bumblebee being the Smart Guy.
 This leaves the grizzled veteran Ratchet to fill in as the Chick, but since he is often the group’s voice of reason and its moral center, he fits the role if not its stereotypical gender.
 Like Teen Titans, the five may start off as straightforward archetypes, but they quickly develop depth as we get to know them better.
 Joining them on the main cast is Dr. Isaac Sumdac, a brilliant but absent-minded robotics expert, and his 8-year old daughter Sari.
 Sari gained a mysterious key infused with the energy of the Autobots’ Allspark during the debut episodes Transform and Roll Out, making her a key figure in the Autobots’ lives and a positive magnet for trouble.
 The season one DVD set picks right up where the Transform and Roll Out DVD left off, as the heroic Autobots adjust to life on Earth while battling an array of antagonists, both robotic and organic.
 The Decepticons, the Autobots’ mortal foes, turn out to have a larger presence on Earth than initially thought, and an array of bizarre human enemies keeps the threats from being just the “giant robot of the week.”
 The worst threat of all for the Autobots is Megatron, the brutal and ruthless Decepticon leader.
 Seemingly destroyed in Transform and Roll Out, Megatron turns out to have survived in pieces in Dr. Sumdac’s super-secret lab, and researching his technology has been the true source of Sumdac’s technological breakthroughs.
 Along the way, some old fan favorite characters get reintroduced, such as the Dinobots and the female Transformer Arcee.
 However, newcomers to the franchise won’t be lost at all, but I’m sure that long-time fans will be spotting nods and winks at them throughout.